medik8s/node-healthcheck-operator/docs/configuration.md

 EscalatingRemediations is a list of RemediationTemplates with an order and timeout field.
-Instead of just creating one remediation CR and waiting forever that the node gets healthy, using this field offers the ability to to try multiple remediators one after another.
+Instead of just creating one remediation CR and waiting forever that the node gets healthy, using this field offers the ability to try multiple remediators one after another.
 The `order` field determines the order in which the remediations are invoked (lower order = earlier invocation).
 The `timeout` field determines when the